PsychNeuro/ed1/book/glossary.md

 #### hallucinogenic
 means causing hallucinations, which are altered forms of perception, seeing things that are not really there.
 Certain types of drugs including LSD are hallucinogenic, and act primarily on the +serotonin pathways in the brain.

+#### hierarchy
+refers to a type of organization with a clearly organized ranking into different "vertical" levels (e.g., as in a company or military organization with clearly delineated levels of management or command).
+In the human brain, there is a hierarchy of processing in sensory areas, going from lower-level areas receiving direct sensory input, to higher-level areas where the sensory information has been highly [compressed](#compression).

+#### hippocampus
+is a brain structure that learns very quickly and can thus encode +episodic memories as they happen.
+People without a functioning hippocampus, such as the famous patient H.M., were unable to form these memories (i.e., +amnesia), but still could recall older episodic memories from before their hippocampus was damaged.

+#### hormone
+is a chemical produced in one area (e.g., the brain) that can produce effects in other areas of the body.
+Metaphorically, it is like a +neurotransmitter but instead of communicating between neurons, it supports communication between different parts of the body.
+The +hypothalamus is the most important control area in the brain for hormone release, as part of the +autonomic nervous system.
+See +corticosteroids and +adrenaline for two examples.

 #### hypnosis
 is a state of extreme suggestibility, likely present in all people to varying extents, which can be enhanced through certain procedures by people trained in the practice.
 Roughly 1/3rd of people are readily susceptible to these hypnosis induction techniques.
 It is not thought to be an altered state of +consciousness.